 For the average residential customer, enrollment prevents the emission of 7,490 pounds of Carbon Dioxide a year.
 The environmental and air quality benefits are equivalent to the carbon removed from the atmosphere annually by 2.8 acres of pine or fir forests, or not driving your car for half a year.

 Does renewable energy cost more?Yes, but the premium you pay for green power vs “brown power” has been steadily falling.
 The average household in Santa Clara using 500 kilowatt-hours (kWh) of power each month will pay an additional cost of $7.50 more for Santa Clara Green Power, less than the cost of two gourmet coffees.
 Small businesses will pay the same small additional cost as residents for 100 percent of their use.
 For large businesses, the additional cost begins at fifteen dollars a month for each 1,000 kilowatt-hour block of renewable energy.

 How does my money support renewable energy?This program is revenue neutral for SVP.
 That means that the majority of the money you spend by enrolling in this program goes back to the people who are building more renewable facilities and trying to create a cleaner energy future.
 If you compare this program with similar programs across the country, this is one of the cheapest offered by utilities.

-If you consume 5,640 kilowatt hours (kWh) in one year, and choose to participate in Santa Clara Green Power, you will be supporting 5,640 kWh of electricity output from recently built or new wind and solar generators.
-Every 536 Santa Clara homes that participate in Santa Clara Green Power purchase the output of approximately one new wind generator on the wind farms the program is supporting.
+The average Santa Clara homes uses approximately 5,000 kilowatt hours (kWh) in one year.
+If you choose to participate in Santa Clara Green Power, you will be supporting approximately 5,000 kWh of electricity output from recently built or new solar generators.

 What is SVP's energy mix?